 NOTE: Such a landfill may require a permit from the Oregon Division of State Lands.
 A person wishing to obtain a permit exemption for an inert waste not specifically mentioned in this subsection may submit a request to the department with such information as the department may require to evaluate the request for exemption, pursuant to under OAR 340-093-0080.

-(d) A Site or facility utilizing any amount of sewage sludge or biosolids under a valid water quality permit, pursuant to under ORS 468B.050;
+(d) A Site or facility utilizing any amount of sewage sludge or biosolids pursuant to a valid water quality permit, pursuant t issued under ORS 468B.050;

 (e) Facilities which receive only source separated materials for purposes of material recovery, except when the department determines that the nature, amount or location of the materials is such that they constitute a potential threat of adverse impact on the waters of the state or public health;